 The IBCLC Certification is the only professional standard of competency in the lactation field.
 It is the official, international credential for those in the breastfeeding and lactation field.
 A combination of basic training, continuing education, practice with mothers and babies, and successful completion of the examination assures that the designation, IBCLC, identifies a member of the health care team who posses the specialized skills and knowledge.
 There are now approximately 16,500 IBCLCs worldwide. — adapted from IBCLC Press release, Falls Church, October 15, 2004.

-An in-office initial consultation is $125.00.
+An in-office initial consultation is $135.00.
+We may be able to bill your insurance directly, or if not, we will provide you a coded receipt to submit to your insurance for possible reimbursement.
 An initial consultation will take about one to one and a half hours to get a complete understanding of your breastfeeding needs.
 We are happy to come to your home or to the hospital for an additional travel fee.
 Please bring your breast pump and anything else you might want or need.
 Don’t forget a support person if possible.

 We are very well trained.
 Barbara has been working in this field for 21 years and is a total breastfeeding geek.
 She knows breastfeeding!

 We are kind and respectful.
 We want you to leave our visits feeling hopeful and empowered!